-According to a report from tech giant Cisco, there are an estimated 1 million unfilled network security jobs worldwide.
-Furthermore, Cybersecurity Ventures, a publisher focusing on the cyber economy, anticipates 3.5 million jobs in the field by 2021.
-Data is an extremely valuable asset in many industries, including banking, retail and healthcare.
+Data is an extremely valuable asset in many industries, including banking, retail, and healthcare.
 As cyber criminals become increasingly sophisticated in their techniques, the need for network security engineers who know how to protect data will continue to increase.
 Computer science professionals looking to advance their careers in the high-growth field of cybersecurity should examine the necessary steps in how to become a network security engineer.

 What Does a Network Security Engineer Do?

-Charged with maintaining the integrity of an organization’s data, a network security engineer continuously monitors the network for security breaches, carries out simulated attacks to identify vulnerabilities and develops security protocols to thwart potential threats.
+Charged with maintaining the integrity of an organization’s data, a network security engineer continuously monitors the network for security breaches, carries out simulated attacks to identify vulnerabilities, and develops security protocols to thwart potential threats.
 A cybersecurity engineer deals with viruses, phishing attacks, spyware, Trojan horses, and other common vulnerabilities.

 Step 1: Earn a Bachelor’s Degree

-Most positions in network security require at least a bachelor’s degree, preferably in a computer-related field such as computer science or programming.
-Through management information systems (MIS) programs, for example, graduates can learn about emerging technologies and other information that could prove useful in becoming a network security engineer.
+Most positions in network security require at least a bachelor’s degree, preferably in a computer-related field, such as computer science or programming.
+Through management information system (MIS) programs, for example, graduates can learn about emerging technologies and other information that can prove useful in becoming a network security engineer.
 A targeted degree program, such as Maryville University’s online bachelor’s in cybersecurity, provides a direct foundation in network security career training.

 Some employers may prefer that candidates hold a master’s degree, which can be helpful in preparing graduates for pursuing leadership positions.
 One example is an online master’s in software development, which helps graduates learn versatile skills that may be applicable for multiple career paths.
 Skills covered include developing and building upon programming skills; mastering databases and cloud environments; and designing and creating accessible interfaces.
 The curriculum is wide-ranging and highly specialized.

-The 30-hour degree program, which can be completed online in as little as 12 months, includes these courses:
+Maryville University’s 30-hour degree program, which can be completed online in as few as 12 months, includes these courses:

 Other steps that can help in boosting career advancement include: